-The two NDAs are close to the existing and planned strategic highway network.
+The three NDAs are close to the existing and planned strategic highway network.
 The transportation of fill is proposed to be by dump truck from/to the public fill bank.
 The haul road to KTN NDA is through the Pak Shek Au Interchange and the Castle Peak Road.
 The haul road for FLN NDA is through Sha Tau Kok Road and Po Shek Wu Road, depending on the destination.
 Once Fanling Bypass is constructed, it could also serve as the haul road to minimise construction traffic through the existing Fanling town centre.
+The haul road for PC/TKL NDA is through Sha Tau Kok Road and Ping Che Road.
+However it is proposed to construct the connection road to the Ping Yeung Interchange of Liantang/Heung Yuen Wai (LT/HYW) Boundary Control Point (BCP) Connecting Road in advance.
+The LT/HYW BCP Connecting Road can also serve as the main haul road to minimise construction traffic through the willages in Ping Che and Ta Kwu Ling and through Sha Tau Kok Road.